charl-potgieter/NotesAndCodeSnippets/SystemBackupAndMigratingHardware.md

 In summary
  - Ensure that my custom tar backup script and exclusion file are located on the pc to be backed up.
 These were constructed based on arch wiki page above.
- - Consider any sensitve information that may exist on the system that may need to be added to the exclusion file, and potentially to a password keeper to enable it to be manually added to the new pc.
+ - Consider any sensitve information that may exist on the system that may need to be added to the exclusion file, and potentially add it to a password keeper to enable it to be manually added to the new pc.
  - Do not backup a live system, boot pc using arch installation usb.
  - Open any encrypted drives e.g. cryptsetup open /dev/sdx root.
  - Mount necessary partitions - may include a root and a boot partition.
-If mounting an encrypted partition it may nneed to be mounted with something like this: mount /dev/mapper/root /mnt
+If mounting an encrypted partition it may need to be mounted with something like this: mount /dev/mapper/root /mnt
  - Use chroot rather than arch-chroot (see reason given on above arch wiki page, although I think my tar exlusions should mitigate this) chroot /mnt /bin/bash